Skip to content

 • Availability of rebates from Con Edison and National Grid to pay for some or all of the cost of smart natural gas detectors if implemented along with smart heating control in a single platform

-If you are considering smart / monitoring natural gas detectors, you should evaluate whether it is advantageous to implement them as part of a smart building control platform.
+If you are considering smart / monitored natural gas detectors, you should evaluate whether it is advantageous to implement them as part of a smart building control platform.

 Educating Residents